14th Street/Eighth Avenue station: 1990s renovation

-In 1999, this station underwent a major station renovation.
+In April 1993, the New York State Legislature agreed to give the Metropolitan Transportation Authority (MTA) $9.6 billion for capital improvements.
+Some of the funds would be used to renovate nearly one hundred New York City Subway stations, including both stations in the 14th Street/Eighth Avenue complex.
 On August 24, 1993, the contract for the project's design was awarded for $994,079.
 In May 1994, a supplemental agreement worth $203,435 was reached to allow the consultant to design the New York City Transit training facility to be compliant with the Americans with Disabilities Act of 1990.
 As part of the project's design, multiple options were considered to improve the station, including the construction of a free transfer zone between the Eighth Avenue and Canarsie Lines.
-As part of the supplemental agreement, the consultant was directed to design it.
+As part of the supplemental agreement, the consultant, Day and Zimmermann International Inc., was directed to design it.